-The are four main Fader Layers on the Expression console, selected by the FADERS button (A, B, C, and D) group to the right of the Control Channels.
+The are four main Fader Layers on the Impact console, selected by the FADERS button group (A, B, C, and D) to the right of the Control Channels.
 The additional buttons in this group assign Graphic EQ bands across the faders for convenient control.

-Each layer is made up of a number of Control Channel assignments.
-The Performer 1 has 14 Control Channels, the Performer 2 has 22, and the Performer 3 has 30 - plus the Left/Right and Mono/Centre main mix Control Channels.
+Each layer is made up of 24 Control Channels, plus the Left/Right and Mono/Centre main mix Control Channels.

-By default, Layers A and B are assigned to input channels, with the Stereo input channels on the right hand end of layer B; Layer C is assigned to Mix Master channels and DMX Masters; and the first four Control Channels of Layer D are assigned to the Matrix Master channels.
+By default, Layers A and B are assigned to input channels, with the Stereo input channels on the right hand end of layer B; Layer C is assigned to Mix Master channels; and the first four Control Channels of Layer D are assigned to the Matrix Master channels.